 - Add in bread crumbs a little at a time until most of the liquid as been absorbed, for me this is usually around 1 cup of crumbs.

-- Divide meat mixture into the 4 pastry crusts bottoms, and cover with top layer of pastry.
+- Divide cooled filling into the 4 pastry crusts bottoms, and cover with top layer of pastry.
+Trim excess dough from the edges and pinch the edges to seal the crust together.
 Poke holes to allow for venting.

 - Use foil to cover edges of of the pie crust to prevent burning

-- Bake at 350 for 45 mins or until heated through and crust is golden brown.
+- Preheat oven and Bake at 350 for 45 mins or until heated through and crust is golden brown.
 Remove foil for last 10 minutes of baking to brown edges

 If you prefer medium ground beef feel free to use that as well.
 My Grandma liked to use some medium ground beef in the recipe, whereas I use lean or extra-lean ground beef depending on what I have on hand.
-This traditional Quebec Meat Pie is sure to become a family favourite at your house too.
+This traditional Quebec Meat Pie is sure to become a great addition at your house too.

 Can you Freeze Tourtière – Canadian Meat Pie